AntonioDonnangelo/Sunflower-Harvest-NDVI-Correlation-Analysis/README.md

 ![yield_idw](images_readme/yield_idw.png)

-NDVI mean:
+To perform a correlation it was necessary to obtain the average NDVI data.
+In particular, in this code it is used the APIs provided by Copernicus Data Space Ecosystem.

+To calculate the average NDVI, the images in the bands of interest (RED and NIR, B04 and B08 bands) were collected in the period in which it was assumed there was cultivation in the field.
+Subsequently, the values ​​were averaged through raster calculations and the NDVI was calculated with the classic formula:

+$NDVI=\frac{NIR−RED}{NIR+RED}\$

+NDVI mean resulted from collected data:

 ![NDVI](images_readme/NDVI_mean.png)

 ### Correlation with NDVI:
-At the end, harvested yield and humidity are correlated with NDVI (Normalized Difference Vegetation Index) calculated over the sunflower coltivation year (march-september) for the same field.
+Harvested yield and humidity are correlated with NDVI (Normalized Difference Vegetation Index) calculated over the sunflower coltivation year (march-september) for the same field.
+In particular, the code calculates Pearson's linear correlation coefficient.
-This correlation provides insights into how yield variations relate to vegetation health indicators.
+This correlation provides information on how yield changes relate to vegetation health indicators.

+The results of the work showed a moderate correlation between the yield and the average NDVI value (Pearson correlation coefficient of 0.59).
+This tells us that the two variables tend to move in a similar way, when one variable increases, the other also tends to increase.

-Plot of the correlation between yield and the average NDVI:
+Plot of the Pearson's linear correlation between yield and the average NDVI:

 ![resa_ndvi_corr](images_readme/resa_ndvi_corr.png)